 Who are the key stakeholders?

-During the design and implementation phase, the consultant engineer’s role is traditionally to respect and master the local standards.
+During the design and implementation phase, the consultant engineer’s role is traditionally to respect and perfect the local standards.
 They should ensure all components and parts of the circuit comply with the latest wiring rules, electrical and building codes.
 Yet for enhanced safety they should also be willing to look beyond the standards of the day.

 Today’s regulations do a good job of protecting buildings from the dangers of short circuits and overloads, mostly by mandating the use of circuit breakers.
 However, consultant engineers should also be aware of the risks posed by circuit deterioration and mistakes made during the installation.